Responsible Gambling

 - Neglecting work, family, or personal responsibilities due to gambling

-- Lying to friends or family members about the extent of your gambling
+- Lying to friends or family members about the amount of time or money spent gambling

-- Using gambling as a way to escape stress, depression, or personal problems
+- Using gambling as a way to escape stress, depression, or other emotional difficulties

 Self-Exclusion Tools

-We provide a range of self-exclusion and responsible gambling tools to help you stay in control of your activity.
-These tools are available at any time and are designed to give you the power to manage your gambling in a way that suits your needs.
+We offer a range of responsible gambling tools to help you stay in control of your activity.
+These tools are available at any time and are designed to support players who feel they need to limit or stop their gambling.

-- Deposit Limits: Set daily, weekly, or monthly limits on how much money you can deposit into your account.
+- Deposit Limits: Set daily, weekly, or monthly limits on the amount of money you can deposit into your account.

-- Reality Checks: Receive regular reminders of how long you have been playing to keep you aware of your activity.
+- Reality Checks: Receive regular on-screen reminders of how long you have been playing and how much you have spent.

-- Cool-Off Period: Take a short break from gambling by temporarily suspending your account for a chosen period of time.
+- Cool-Off Period: Take a short break from gambling by temporarily suspending your account for a set period of time.

 Helpful Resources

-If you are concerned about your gambling habits or the habits of someone close to you, a number of independent organisations offer free, confidential advice and support.
-We strongly encourage you to reach out to any of the following resources:
+If you are concerned about your gambling or the gambling of someone close to you, a number of independent organisations offer free, confidential advice and support.
+We encourage you to reach out to any of the following resources:

-- GamCare - GamCare is a leading provider of support, information, and advice for anyone affected by problem gambling in Great Britain.
-They operate the National Gambling Helpline and offer counselling services, online support forums, and a dedicated service for young people.
+- GamCare - GamCare is the leading provider of free information, support, and counselling for people affected by gambling harm.
+They operate the National Gambling Helpline and offer a range of online support services and treatment programmes.